 According to a synthesis of various studies, athletes need anywhere from .5 to .8 grams of protein per pound of body weight per day.
 Endurance athletes require less than power athletes, and the weekend warrior who's only active a few days a week requires even less.
 There's no perfect formula, and the needs vary based on the type of activities you perform.
 The key is maintaining a healthy nitrogen balance, without which your body will start to break down muscle and use it for energy.
 So if you workout with the simple purpose of staying lean, you don't need to shoot for .8.
 If you're simply trying to build muscle mass and get stronger, however, you should aim high.
 So if you're not eating meat or eggs or drinking milk or whey protein shakes, where does it all come from?
 Well, everywhere.

 The old food pyramid we grew up seeing on the wall of our classrooms has been debunked.
 The meat and dairy industries had a lot to do with promoting the idea that every meal needed to contain both to get an adequate amount to support strong bones and muscle growth.
 The current, non-biased research speaks for itself, and as recently as this past winter olympics a group of elite athletes spoke out on national tv for a dairy-free diet.
 Studies have shown that active people train their bodies to synthesize protein better, so the more active you are, the better you'll break down the protein in everything you eat.
-So what are the best vegan options for maintaining an optimal protein intake?
-Let's take a look.

 By the Numbers